In 2012 Adults in Motion was the subject of an Open Door documentary made by Morningside Productions and shown on TV3. Click on links above, to view.

 AIM was initially based at 3/27 Glenmore Drive, Warkworth but later moved to its current premises at 16 Auckland Road, Warkworth, which it leases from the Rodney Health Charitable Trust.

-AIM now operates for four days a week throughout the year and provides services to twelve young adult participants from the Rodney area, who attend each week.
-Each participant's programme contains elements of individual goals, as well as community participation.
+AIM operates four days a week throughout the year and provides services to adults from the Rodney District who attend each week.

 The Programme Manager is appointed by the Executive Committee and is responsible for organizing the day to day operations, within the guidelines set down by the committee.